University of Oslo

 It is easy to forget, but breathing is not a one-sided coin.
 The carbon dioxide we exhale is just as important for life as its more fêted counterpart, oxygen.
 It is what photosynthetic organisms need to fix food for themselves and the rest of the living planet.
 In the verticality of the ocean, the seafloor represents the last stop for the generation of carbon dioxide.
 What the seabed breathes and exhales loops back to feed the rest of the ocean.

-We even go a step further, by expanding our experimental setup to try to estimate how marine carbon cycles will change in the future.
-We conduct our experiments in dark, refrigerated rooms to mimic the dark, cold seafloor.
-However, bottom water temperatures are expected to rise.
-Therefore, we also conduct batches of experiments at higher temperatures.
 With rising temperatures comes melting sea ice in the Arctic.
 While this makes life difficult for animals like polar bears, it makes life easier for the algae that live at the ocean’s surface.
 Without ice blocking their access to sunlight, they can grow wild, literally turning the ocean green.
 More algal life and food at the surface should trickle down to the seafloor as well.
-So, we conduct another batch of experiments by adding algal food to our experimental cores.
+To simulate this situation another batch of experiments stimulated by adding algal food to the sediment cores.

-In short, our experiments aim at revealing more about the circle of life as well as providing a window into the future at a time of rapid change in the Arctic.
+In short, these experiments aim at revealing more about the circle of life as well as providing a window into the future at a time of rapid change in the Arctic.